 Hi!
 I've only had time to read a couple of your posts, and gather you've been told you have IBS.
 In your most recent posts, you mention pain, and I gather constipation as well?
 Can you provide any more of your medical history with symptoms and test results?
 Your medical history would really help some of us help you.
 Everyone here has been through the medical mill, and we all understand the pain, agony, and frustration of abdominal problems.
-Too often, doctors rely completely on test results rather than what the patient is telling them about their symptoms.
+Too often, doctors rely completely on test results rather than what the patient is telling them about

 Every time I've come up against a "gut" problem, (and we're talking over 10 years) I've had to be the one to do the research and basically diagnose myself for the docs.
 And guess what?
 Every last time, I have been vindicated.
 I seem to recall one post that you were inquiring about antidepressants.
 Leave no stone unturned.
 If your doc hasn't offered, then YOU need to ask about it.
 Take charge of your own healthcare.
 Do the internet research on your symptoms.
 Make a list of questions and bombard your doc with them.
 If that doc doesn't give you an answer you're comfortable with, then move on.
 I have not idea how easy or difficult it is being in a national health care system, but it just isn't right being stuck with one person when you aren't getting answers to your problem.
 Sad though it is, patients have to be the ones to fight for their own care and educate themselves appropriately.
 The days of relying on good information from our physicians are over - at least in my opinion.